 These are projects that provide more than one purpose in the community, like a building with apartments on top and shops on the bottom.
 Expect to see combinations of housing and commercial components.

 Think: Proposed plans for the Union Pier redevelopment, which feature a mixed-use neighborhood with housing, hotel rooms, civic spaces, and public parks.
-Check out the Master Plan.

 This changes an area of land from the city’s designated use.
 Examples of rezoning requests include developers looking to build a high-rise in a neighborhood with a height restriction or open a business in an area marked residential.